Looking for a local, pick-your-own farm in southeastern Iowa? Scroll down this page and you will see the U-Pick farms in southeastern Iowa,

 hives on the farm, U-pick and already picked, farm market, gift shop,

-concessions / refreshment stand, restrooms, picnic area, face painting,
+concessions or refreshment stand, restrooms, picnic area, face painting,

 weddings and wedding parties, school tours, group reservations